lecritch/oop_sea-chi-dsc/README.md

 # Object Oriented Programming

 ## Agenda
 2. Describe what a class is in relation to Object Oriented Programming
 3. Write a class definition, instantiate an object, define/inspect parameters, define/call class methods, define/code __init__
 4. Overview of Inheritance
+5. Important data science tools through the lens of objects: Standard Scaler and one-hot-encoder

 ## 2. Describe what a class is in relation to Object Oriented Programming